hardyscc/nestjs-dynamoose/README.md

    ```

 ## Example
-A [Serverless NestJS Starter](https://github.com/hardyscc/aws-nestjs-starter) project has been created to demo the usage of this library, the following are some code gist.
+A [Serverless NestJS Starter](https://github.com/hardyscc/aws-nestjs-starter) project has been created to demo the usage of this library.

 ## Support